Precious metal prices up in Azerbaijan

 By Trend

-Precious metal prices increased in Azerbaijan, Trend reports referring to the country’s Central Bank Jan.
-30.
+The prices for precious metals increased in Azerbaijan on Feb.
+5, Trend reports citing the data published by the country’s Central Bank.

 Precious metals